-2018 - Three Construction Club was recognized as a "top 10" within the AGC of America's student chapter competition.
-As such, students were invited to host a display table at the convention in New Orleans, LA.

-2018 - The MEP Club was again awarded multiple grants from ASHRAE and MCA for its student group and additional MEP lab equipment.
+2020 - The Construction Club was recognized as the Outstanding Emerging Student Chapter and was honored at the AGC of America's convention in Las Vegas, NV.
+2020 - The MEP Club was again awarded multiple grants from ASHRAE and MCA for its student group and additional MEP lab equipment.